 Projects and Work Load

-You fun of this class starts from a paper homework with a few mathematical problems, followed by 4 programming projects throughout the semester and a final project.
+The workload of this class starts with a paper homework with a few mathematical problems, followed by 4 programming assignment throughout the semester and a final exam.
 For the programming projects, you will be asked to implement some computer graphics algorithms.
-For the final project, you will propose a project which involves computer graphics techniques that you learn in this class.
-All projects should be implmented in Java and will be submitted to courseworks.
+All programming assignment should be implmented in Java and will be submitted to courseworks.

 Please submit electronically on Coureworks.